gogetdata/ggd-recipes/docs/source/quick-start.rst

 Now that you have downloaded the desired data packages you can use them for all of your experiements and analyses. ggd offers mutliple functions in order to locate the data files installed by ggd, get the data package information, etc. For more information see :ref:`Using GGD <using-ggd>`.

+For additional information and examples on using installed data packages see :ref:`Using installed data <using-installed-data>`.

 6) Additional Info